Wood-Pawcatuck-Watershed-Association/website/wp-content/plugins/admin-taxonomy-filter/readme.txt

 == Frequently Asked Questions ==

 == Screenshots ==
+1. Settings
-1. Filters in action
+2. Filters in action
-2. Settings

 == Changelog ==

+= 1.0.1 =
+- Update compatibility with the latest version of WordPress

 = 1.0 =
 - First version